LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

             values : ["world","monde"]
             label  : WORLD.%%

 So this will give us an English result, and a French one.
+(If you want, you can add as many more langauges as you want, as long as both parameters hold the same number of values).

 study
 ~~~~~